endymion1818/team-documentation/sitehealthchecklist.md

 Broken links cause user frustration resulting in loss of good will and conversions.Maintaining links these links upholds your reputation online.

-Congtratulations, your site contains 0 broken links.
+Congratulations, your site contains 0 broken links.

 ### 5. CTAs